VictorTaelin/agbook/styleguide.md

    Succ : Nat -> Nat
   ```

-- Helper functions should have the prefix of the filename followed by "-go"
+- Helper functions should have the prefix of the fil:ename followed by "-go"

 ### 1.3 Indentation and Formatting